sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 = 5.0.0 =

 * Update: The form tag generator has been upgraded to version 2 to be compatible with [version 6.0 of Contact Form 7](https://contactform7.com/2024/11/03/contact-form-7-60/).
 Related prefixed functions have been replaced with a class.
 [See support thread](https://wordpress.org/support/topic/getting-deprecated-error-after-recent-update/).

-= 4.5.1 =

-* Security: Addressed security vulnerability #352992 responsibly reported by Francesco Carlucci to Wordfence.
-Thank you Carlucci.
-All built-in shortcodes now check for appropriate access and user permissions before returning information from any post.
-* Translation: Added I18N improvements by alexclassroom, thanks!

 = Older Releases =